ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Developing methods for creating culturally-aware AI systems
 - Investigating the role of context in specialized AI applications (e.g., medical record analysis)
 - Studying the influence of cultural factors on AI interpretation and decision-making in various domains
+- Implement mechanisms for analyzing ecological interactions in language-based learning environments within the ExperimentRunner service
+- Develop a framework for representing and managing semantic space in the KnowledgeBase to support agent individuality
+- Integrate socio-cognitive perspectives on language learning into the Agent entity's communication model
+- Design and implement a system for inducing and analyzing emergent communication protocols between neural network agents within the Agent entity
+- Develop an LLM-based strategy recommendation system within the ReasoningEngine for managing complex language-based interactions
+- Implement scale-free design principles in the ExperimentRunner for managing language-based interactions across heterogeneous agents
+- Analyzing the ecological interactions in language-based learning environments to inform multi-agent system design
+- Investigating the role of semantic space in maintaining agent individuality during language-based interactions
+- Exploring the adaptation of socio-cognitive perspectives on language learning to multi-agent AI systems

 ### 4.8 Emotion Modeling in AI
 - Implementing emotion models in AI agents based on psychological theories